paulfioravanti/paulfioravanti.github.io/_posts/2020-01-27-internationalisation-with-phoenix-live-components.md

 The LiveComponent now has responsibilities over:

-- Manually handling updating its state by overriding the `update/2` function, as the LiveComponent default implementation does not cut it any more
+- Manually handling updating its state by overriding the `update/2` function, since the LiveComponent default implementation does not cut it any more
 - Handling the two different flavours of `update` that the component needs to know about (via the `update` function heads):
   - when the `locale` is updated, upon which it needs to re-initialise its